vairaj/Lab03/README.md

 <br>
 Double product breaks when n = 32.
 <br>
-Float and double both round their values, so when dealing with larger decimals, there is rounding error.
+Float and double both round their values, so when dealing with larger decimals, there is rounding error when computing (1/n)*n.
 <br>
 <h2>references</h2>
 https://www.dreamincode.net/forums/topic/24152-systempause%3B/